marty-chavez-codes/README/README.md

 #### Stretch goals

-* Stretch goals ONE
+* Stretch goals One - Add quotes by Sheldor after Win or Lose scenario.
 * Stretch goals Two
 * Stretch goals Three
 * Stretch goals Four

 ## Challenges:

 Was unsuccessful in getting score for each player to update.
 I believe it's a scoping issue and that's where I'll begin debugging.
+In order to present project i commented out player scores and 'best of five' indicator.

 ### App Demo: www.linkegoeshere.com